melfly/angular2-address-book/README.md

 - Prod configuration for webpack is omitted to simplify the configuration.
 - Unit/e2e tests does not have 100 coverage.
 More tests should be added if it was a real project.
 - Some dependencies are defined but not used such as rxjs as it is most likely used in a real project where FE talks to BE service.
+- The page might not be fully responsive as it is not an requirement.